thoughtworks-jumpstart/jumpstart/front-end-web-development/react/advanced-concepts/react-design-patterns.md

 In this section we are going to cover a few design patterns that people found useful when implementing their React components.

-The patterns below may look different, but they all follow one common principle behind their implementation details, which is **Separation of Concerns**.
+The patterns below may look different, but they all follow one common principle behind their implementation details, which is [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+Following this principle, each React component should just focus on one thing and we can compose them to achieve our final goal.

-## Presentational and Container components
+For example, there could be a React component that retrieves data from a web API and stores the data in its local state.
+And there could be another component that knows how to display those data.
+We can compose these two components into one that does both data retrieval and display.
+As you will see below, there are three different ways to compose the two components:

+- Container/Presenter pattern
+- Higher Order Component (HOC) pattern
+- Render Props pattern

+These topics are a bit abstract, and the best way to understand them is look at a sample use case.
+[This article](http://lucasmreis.github.io/blog/simple-react-patterns/) provides an excellent introduction on these three patterns.
+Read it before you read the (more abstract) description below.
+(BTW, the sample codes for the "Provider Pattern" in the article does not work anymore because React has changed its Context API since the article was written.
+However, the idea is still valid and you can achieve that with the latest React Context API as well.)

+## Container/Presenter pattern

 ### What is this?